Information and Requirements

 - We hope that you will leave tired but blessed from your week of service!

-- Groups may assist in needed repairs and maintenance to some of our own CAP facilities in order that we may better serve our participants here in Appalachia.
+- Maintenance: Groups may assist in needed repairs and maintenance to some of CAP’s facilities in order that we may better serve our participants here in Appalachia.

 - Please notify us if anyone in your group has a particular skill or talent that they would be willing to use while here with us.
 We can’t guarantee that we would use them in that area, but would like to if the opportunity exists.